AugustoCiuffoletti/old_ssw_login/README.md

 ### Observe

 Visiting the URL with empty route points to the login page ("login works"), the same with a login route.
 The URL with the "main" route return only the title.

+##  Third commit

+The login form is added with a view and no function.

+### Observe

+See the form and type login and password, with no effect